 The climate regime of this side of the country does not have a well-defined dry season, since the rains remain steady between 100 and 200 mm in the driest months, which is a considerable amount.

 Two relatively dry periods exist in the coastal zones.
 The first dry period is between February and March and the second between September and October.

+The first dry period is in sync with the Pacific dry season, while the second period occurs during the rainiest months on the west coast.In addition, there are two rainy periods between the dry ones.
+The first one goes from November to January and is the strongest rainy period.
 The second one stretches from May to August and is characterized by a maximum in July that coincides with the “little summer” in the Pacific.The rainiest month is December, which is influenced by the effects of cold fronts coming from the Northern Hemisphere, which are present between November and May, though their greatest effect is felt between November and March.
 Rain falls mostly during the night and morning.

 The two precipitation regimes mentioned above, along with the height and orientation of the mountains and the prevailing winds and the influence of the oceans, allow the identification of seven main climatic regions in Costa Rica.